-There will be a group meeting and briefing in the evening with your leader, followed by an optional group dinner.
-Your main luggage will be transported ahead of you to the start point early in the morning so please bring this with you to the meeting; just hang on to what you need for the night/morning.
-You will be reunited with your luggage mid-morning tomorrow.
-Stay: Royal Princess Larn Luang Hotel (or similar).
+This adventure starts in Bangkok, the enthralling and energetic capital of Thailand.
+Around 6pm, say sawasdee to your tour leader and fellow travellers, when we gather as a group for the first time to get to know each other and learn more about the adventures ahead.
+Your tour leader then ensures a big Thai welcome by arranging a group dinner at a local restaurant.
+Your main luggage will be transported ahead of you to the start point early in the morning so please bring this with you to the welcome meeting; just hold onto what you need for the night\/morning – you will be with your luggage again by mid-morning tomorrow.
+Want extra time in Bangkok?
+Secure pre-tour hotel nights through your sales representative.
+Stay: Royal Princess Larn Luang Hotel (or similar) (D).

 Today we may choose to have an early start to avoid the inevitable crowds drawn to the wonders of Angkor.
 The various temples are spread over a wide area and are linked by shady avenues; meandering our way between them by bike gives us a unique perspective.
 Our cycle tour will include the jungle-covered Ta Prohm, with the amazing roots of the fromager trees clinging to the ancient stones; Angkor Thom, with the Bayon temple of 37 towers (originally there were 49) topped with the four faces of the king; and, of course, the incredible Angkor Wat, which has a huge moat, long causeway and massive towers.
-Stay: Angkor Holiday (or similar) (B).
+Stay: Baitong Heritage Hotel (or similar) (B).

 Today we cycle outside the main Angkor complex to the outlying temple of Banteay Srei, 21.
 7mi (35km) from Siem Reap town.
 Our route takes us past paddy fields, and through pretty villages.
 Banteay Srei was built in the 10th century and contains some of the finest examples of Khmer sculpture.
 Although much smaller than the later temples, the buildings here are covered in exquisite carvings.